 Mollie Kathleen Mine is one of the most unique gold mine tours in the U.S. The mine was constructed in 1891 in “The World’s Greatest Gold Camp”, Cripple Creek.
 For over seventy years, tours have been given of the mine.

-The tour begins with a 1,000 foot vertical decent down the gold mine shaft.
-From 100 stories beneath the earth’s surface, visitors will learn about the history of underground mining from 1891 to present day.
+The tour begins with a 1,000-foot vertical descent down the gold mine shaft.
+From 100 stories beneath the earth’s surface, visitors will learn about the history of underground mining from 1891 to the present day.

-Modern air powered mining equipment will be used by actual miners.
+Modern air-powered mining equipment will be used by actual miners.
 Gold veins are visible inside the mine.
-Guests will also take a ride in an air powered man trip train.
+Guests will also take a ride on an air-powered man trip train.
 As a bonus, everyone on the tour gets a free gold ore specimen from the actual mine.
 Tours last an hour.

 Stop by the Cripple Creek Heritage Center for more about Cripple Creek’s mining past.

 Address: 9388 Colorado 67, Cripple Creek, CO 80813